Write an Article for Roof Online

 Articles should be submitted as Microsoft Word documents.

 Copyright: If you wrote it, you generally own the copyright to it.
 If we publish it, you will retain the rights to it.

 We are not interested in product reviews, top ten lists, or anything that won’t be useful or valid this time next year.

-Please don’t ask us to publish your article on internet marketing tips.
-Please don’t offer to write an article if you don’t have practical experience (actually installing, producing, inspecting, specifying, testing, etc.) in the subject area.
+Please don’t ask us to publish your article on internet marketing tips for roofers.
+Please don’t offer to write an article if you don’t have practical experience (actually installing, producing, inspecting, specifying, testing, teaching, etc.) in the subject area.